unicef/publicgoods-toolkit/procurement.md

 ## Data Protection and Security

-Please see the [Policy](policy.md#policy) module for key points around security and data protection in vendor contracts, as well as the [Appendix: Sample Contract](appendix-sample-contract.md#appendix-sample-contract-language) for some relevant, example contractural language.
+Please see the [Policy](policy.md#policy) module for key points around security and data protection in vendor contracts, as well as the [Appendix: Sample Contract Language](appendix-sample-contract.md#appendix-sample-contract-language) for some relevant, example contractural language.

 ## Vendor Staffing